pchoi-edr/TechEngr-C360-LOS-API/README.md

 * The real property used as collateral in a service request.
 * The services to be performed on each collateral property.

-### SRF Download Assets
+### SRF File List

-This endpoint returns a list of downloadable assets for a given SRF.
+This endpoint returns a list of downloadable files for a given SRF.

-### SRF Download
+### SRF File Download

-Invoking this endpoint downloads a specific SRF Asset.
+Invoking this endpoint downloads a specific SRF file.